pbain63/Project-Sign-up-Form/README.md

 # Project:Sign-up-Form

-The project is the assignment from a section of the "THE ODIN PROJECT".
-It has form layouts design, image, banner, footer positioning and many more.
+The project is an assignment from a section of "THE ODIN PROJECT".
+It has form layouts and designs, validating password fields that match each other, images, banner, footer positioning, and many more.

 Live Preview Link: